Lookup tables (AKA cross reference tables) enable users to quickly and easily lookup frequently used data that is static and immutable.

 The following gif walks you through the flow of configuring the lookup entry action to retrieve a matching entry.

-Configuring the action to lookup entries with the matching department ID and job code
+Configuring the action to lookup entries with the matching job title and job code

 Search entries action